bladnman/showbiz/PSU/README.md

       // Add options here
     }),

-    // make AMD bundle out of our vue-data package so that we
+    // make AMD bundle out of our vue-boardItem package so that we
     // can them register it as a named module within Ember.
     //
     // e.g: import { sortAscending, sortDescending } from 'psu';